 Why I'm using the Narrative Lectionary

 The best way I can describe myself is that I am a theological mutt.
-I grew up Baptist, studied Hebrew in a liberal arts university under a Jew married to a Roman Catholic, then studied in a Methodist seminary, was ordained in a non-denominational mega-church, and now I’m serving as a youth minister in a church with deep roots in the restoration movement AND somehow through all of this I never connected with something called a lectionary.
+I grew up Baptist, studied Hebrew in a liberal arts university under a Jew married to a Roman Catholic, then studied in a Methodist seminary, was ordained in a non-denominational mega-church, and served as a youth minister in a church with deep roots in the restoration movement AND somehow through all of this I never connected with something called a lectionary.

 What a sentence.

 As I look back on my own faith journey, what I remember most are stories.
 I can look back and say that these stories keep shaping my faith every year.
 I absolutely loved every time my youth pastor would tell the story of Shadrach, Meshach, and Abednego and their defiance to the king.
 Or the time I learned about David's shepherd sling and then decided to make one of my own to launch rocks into a pond just for the heck of it–but it was really because I wanted to see how far I could launch a rock with one of those things.
 I remember the time my Hebrew professor was deep in a story about Amos and delivered a punchline that said, “Rabbi's are as good at giving tips as they are taking them (slow clap if you get it)”.
 Or the time in Seminary when it finally dawned on me that Christian leadership was modeled and most compelling in the story about Jesus washing the disciples feet.

 So enter stage left, the Narrative Lectionary, designed to help teachers and preachers move through the bedrock stories of scripture over a 4 year cycle.
 Old Testament in the Fall, New Testament in the Spring, & Summer Series of choice.
 Now before I get into some of the details of the Narrative Lectionary and why I've decided to track with it, I first want to share this video from another community that has decided to use the Narrative Lectionary.